AlcHawk/QueryTrackingScript/README.md

 # QueryTrackingScript
-Generate report for query tracking which is used in Google Spreadsheet
+Generate report for query tracking which is used in Google Spreadsheet (AppScript)